kunleAdeyinka/bucketlist-app/README.md

 This is a simple bucket list application where users can register, sign in and create their bucket list.
 We'll be using Flask, a Python web application framework, to create the application, with PostgresSQL as the back end.
 This is hosted on Heroku with Travis CI used for continous integration.

+# Tasks
+1. When the application loads up, first page should be a sign up page for the user.